Unusual Toilets

 Liquid Nitrogen Plumbing

 Liquid nitrogen canisters are commonly found sitting casually on busy city sidewalks, especially in Lower Manhattan in New York.
-Here is one just a block from the New York Stock Exchange.
+Here is one just a block from the New York Stock Exchange and another on a sidewalk along Broadway.

 The liquid nitrogen is used to keep telecommunication cables dry when they must run through moist environments.
 New York's Financial District is at the very southern tip of the island of Manhattan, in the narrow twisting streets of old Nieuw-Amsterdam.
 Huge numbers of telecommunications lines run through a small area just a few meters above the water line, where the East River and the Hudson River join in New York Harbor.